 The Integrated Drought Severity Index (IDSI) for Karnataka were assessed at district level.
 The condition of vegetation has moved a level higher in severity all across the State, except normal category for a few patches at the central region, which clearly correlates with the rainfall anomaly provided by KSNDMC.
-However there has been some rainfall in the southern western parts of the district which might reduce the crop stress.
-The situation in the north and southeast districts are still under stress.
+However there has been some rainfall in the southern parts of the district which might reduce the crop stress.
+The situation in the east districts are still under stress.
+There can be seen severe drought condition over the Karnataka district except North and some parts of middle and south.